trishna-paswan/AI_Event_Planner/README.md

-# 🎉 HappyPage – Your Personalized Birthday Surprise 🎂
+# 🎂 HappyPage – The Cutest Birthday Surprise Ever 💖🎁

+🌟 *Make birthdays unforgettable!* 🌟
 A magical and interactive birthday wish generator built with **Python Flask** and **Tailwind CSS**.
 Create a unique link for your loved ones filled with:
 ✨ Memories, 🎂 Virtual Cake Cutting, 💡 Surprises, and 💌 Heartfelt Messages.